WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/Bootstrap/index.md

 - Once you browser opens, maximize it if it is not already.

-- Our page is to large to show on a slide, so does everyone's look like our volunteers page?
+- Our page is to large to show on a slide, so does everyone's look like our volunteer's page?

 <style type="text/css">